drexzw/it-support-and-help-desk/onboarding-endpoint-security-hardening/README.md

 - UFW active with default-deny incoming, allowing only the SSH port
 - Fail2ban actively monitoring SSH and banning after 3 failed attempts within 10 minutes
 - All controls verified against the live `jwill` account, not just assumed from config files

+See [`docs/deployment-checklist.md`](docs/deployment-checklist.md) for the sign-off checklist used to close this ticket, and [`docs/endpoint-security-report.md`](docs/endpoint-security-report.md) for the manager-facing summary.